ddpcum/Opioid-Prescribing-Tutorial/opioidtakeaways.md

 # Opioids in cancer pain

-- Pain is an important concern among patients living with cancer and seriously affects quality of life.
-- Uncontrolled pain is associated with limited activities in daily life, negative emotion, poor sleep and spiritual distress.
-- The principles of pain control in cancer are well established and guidelines are available such as the [Malaysian Cancer Pain Clinical Practice Guideline](https://www.moh.gov.my/moh/resources/Penerbitan/CPG/Kanser/e-CPG_Management_of_Cancer_Pain_(Second_Edition%29_8_8_24.pdf)
+Pain is an important concern among patients living with cancer and seriously affects quality of life.
+The principles of pain control in cancer are well established and guidelines are available such as the [Malaysian Cancer Pain Clinical Practice Guideline](https://www.moh.gov.my/moh/resources/Penerbitan/CPG/Kanser/e-CPG_Management_of_Cancer_Pain_(Second_Edition%29_8_8_24.pdf)

 This short module highlights 10 important points about opioid prescribing in cancer pain in the form of multiple choice questions.